PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

     We can put make text **bold** or *italic*.

-    We can write in-line code like `x = 1` or create a Python code block.
+    We can write in-line code like `x = 1` or create a Python code block:

     ```Python
     y = 2